infrasonar/docs/docs/guides/infrasonar_appliance_windows.md

 # InfraSonar on Windows

-As InfraSonar uses Docker containers it can be deployed on multiple platforms including Microsoft Windows.
+As InfraSonar uses Docker containers it can be easily deployed on multiple platforms including Microsoft Windows.

-!!! info "Unfortunate Windows Server doesn't support Linux containers"
-    Linux containers are available on Windows client (10 and 11) only for development purposes.
-    On a physical Microsoft Windows Server machine you can install a Linux VM on Hyper-V and run Docker from there this requires however native hardware or nested virtualization.

-For this guide we opt to use a Windows 11 desktop with Docker Desktop.

-## Install Docker Desktop on Windows

-As the [official Docker documentation](https://docs.docker.com/desktop/install/windows-install/) has a great guide on how to set this up we won't repeat this steps here.

-_We tested this setup on a Windows 11 host running Docker Desktop version 4.17.0_

-## Deploy the InfraSonar containers

-InfraSonar uses Linux docker containers but there is no way need to feel intimidated.

 Docker is a great concept to deploy and maintain Linux applications and services even on a Microsoft Windows host.

 Checkout the [Get Started with Docker](https://www.docker.com/get-started/) guide to learn more.

+There are two options to accomplish this:

+1. Docker Desktop for Windows (ideal for home-lab and test-scenarios)<br>
+   _The official Docker documentation has a great [guide]((https://docs.docker.com/desktop/install/windows-install/)) on this_
+2. Use containers with Hyper-V isolation on Windows.<br>
+   _We found the [Ubuntu documentation](https://ubuntu.com/tutorials/windows-ubuntu-hyperv-containers#1-overview) to be most useful._

+!!! info
+    We tested this setup on a Windows 11 host running Docker Desktop version 4.17.0

+## Deploy the InfraSonar containers

-### Step by step guide
+Step by step :feet: guide:

 1. Open notepad :notepad_spiral:
 2. Copy the [docker-compose.yml](../collectors/probes/appliance/docker_compose.md) file from our documentation page using the :material-content-copy: button